-Amount arising from grants in the scope of AASB 1058 are recognised at the assets fair value when the asset is received.
+Amounts arising from grants in the scope of AASB 1058 (i.e. contracts which are either not enforceable or do not have sufficiently specific performance obligations) are recognised at the assets fair value when the asset is received.
 The Entity considers whether there are any related liability or equity items associated with the asset which are recognised in accordance with the relevant accounting standard.

-Once the assets and liabilites have been recognised then income is recognised for any remaining asset value at the time that the asset is received.
+Once the assets and liabilities have been recognised then income is recognised for any remaining asset value at the time that the asset is received.